Grapes42/Nostalpi_SP/documentation/documentation.md

 Though, just a data sheet isn't enough to show whether a product is viable.
 To provide more info in the real usage of the product, user reviews would be good.
 I originally stayed away from this, but as long as I fact check the info and compare for and against views, user reviews can be a useful info source.

 ## 8. Refined Project Focus
+Another issue was how clunky these emulators were, I could never trust just turning off my phone without my progress being lost, as often if I'm on the bus and in the middle of a fight I just dont have time to save.

 ## 9. Future Opportunities
 This project, being a recreation of a retro handheld has the opportunity to easily be reshaped into various other handhelds of the time.
 The Pi Zero is more than capable of running various emulators, it is simply a matter of rearranging the circuit to fit the new form factor.